Hall of Fame Induction Process

 placed in the Candidate Pool.

-reviewed periodically to see there have been any changes that would
+review these questionnaires periodically to see there have been any changes that would

 affect a nominee's eligibility.
 Nominees can assist the Hall